Florida Residential Pool Contractor Exam Book Set

 - Walker’s Building Estimator’s Reference Book, Walker’s, 31st Edition

 This book package is for the Florida Residential Pool Exam.
-If you need to take the Business and Finance Exam, you can buy our Exam Ready Business and Finance Books HERE.
+If you need to take the Business and Finance Exam, you can buy these books HERE.

 A Florida Residential Pool and Spa contractor is a contractor whose scope of work involves, but is not limited to, the construction, repair, and servicing of a residential swimming pool, or hot tub or spa, regardless of use.
 The scope of work includes the installation, repair, or replacement of existing equipment, any cleaning or equipment sanitizing that requires at least a partial disassembling, excluding filter changes, and the installation of new pool/spa equipment, interior finishes, the installation of package pool heaters, the installation of all perimeter piping and filter piping, and the construction of equipment rooms or housing for pool/spa equipment, and also includes the scope of work of a swimming pool/spa servicing contractor.